uniVocity/envlp-cardano-wallet/README.md

 ### Stable releases

-Then add the following dependency to your `pom.xml`:
+Add the following dependency to your `pom.xml`:

-(Snapshots available only, read next section)
+(Snapshots available only for now, read next section)

 ```xml
     <dependencies>